apptentive/apptentive-trigger-io/README.md

-#Apptentive module for Trigger.io
+# Apptentive Tigger.io Module

 The Apptentive Trigger.io module allows you to add a quick and easy in-app-feedback mechanism to your Trigger.io applications.
 Feedback is sent to the Apptentive web service.

-##Available via Trigger.io
+## Install Guide

+The following steps will help guide you through implementing Apptentive in your app through Trigger.io.
+This guide assumes you have your app implemented in Trigger.io already.

-The official Apptentive module [is available via the Trigger.io Forge](https://trigger.io/modules/apptentive/).
+The official Apptentive module is available via the [Trigger.io Forge](https://trigger.io/modules/apptentive/).

-##JavaScript syntax for Trigger.io modules
+### Setup Apptentive

-To make an Apptentive API call from JavaScript the following code is used:
+To make an Apptentive API call from JavaScript, use the following code snippet:

     forge.moduleName.methodName(
 		"test",